Ken's Guide

 Sea to Summit Ultralight Insulated Mat

 The pad’s trademarked Air Sprung Cell construction works to evenly distribute your weight and pressure to keep your body properly aligned, supported and comfortable, aptly emulating snoozing on your mattress at home, the pocket-sprung structure working better than a baffled interior can in some cases.
-With an R-value of 3.3, great for use for 3-season outdoor activities, the pad features Exkin Platinum, a reflective non-woven fabric to help retain heat, combined with Thermolite insulation keeping you warm.
-A few breaths are enough to inflate the unit, weighing 16.9 ounces (for the regular sized option), and is available in 4 sizes.
+With an R-value of 3.1, great for use for 3-season outdoor activities, the pad features Exkin Platinum, a reflective non-woven fabric to help retain heat, combined with Thermolite insulation keeping you warm.
+A few breaths are enough to inflate the unit, weighing 21 ounces (for the large sized option), also available in small weighing 16 ounces.

 SOURCES